The Super-Takumar 55mm f1.8 is an all-time classic and one of the best vintage lenses commonly available today.

 I love mine, and it’s not just me who thinks it’s one of the best vintage lenses commonly available.

-With the build quality matching the image quality, and the price (even with the adapter added) making it affordable to most, I can see why the Super-Takumar 55mm f1.8 is thought of as one of the best vintage lenses still used by photographers today.
+Put all this together and I can see why the Super-Takumar 55mm f1.8 is thought of as one of the best vintage lenses still used by photographers today.

 I’d recommend you track one down for yourself too. 😀